briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-            for patients who use spiritual means for healing and for whom the acceptance of medical care is inconsistent with their religious beliefs, accredited by a national accrediting organization, exempt from federal income taxation under Section 501 of the “Internal Revenue Code of 1986", 100 Stat.
+            for patients who use spiritual means for healing and for whom the acceptance of medical care is inconsistent with their religious beliefs, accredited by a national accrediting organization, exempt from federal income taxation under Section 501 of the "Internal Revenue Code of 1986", 100 Stat.
 2085, 26 U.S.C.
 1, as amended, and providing twenty-four-hour nursing care pursuant to the exemption in division (E) of Ohio R.C.
 4723.32 from the licensing requirements of Ohio R.C.
 Chapter 4723.

-    20. _(20)_ “Health maintenance organization” has the same meaning as in Ohio R.C.
+    20. _(20)_ "Health maintenance organization" has the same meaning as in Ohio R.C.
 3727.01.
     (ORC 2903.13)